chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

        .. tag server_services_solr4

        The **opscode-solr4** service is used to create the search indexes used for searching objects like nodes, data bags, and cookbooks.
-(This service ensures timely search results via the Chef server API; data that is used by the Chef platform is stored in PostgreSQL.)
+(This service ensures timely search results via the Chef Server API; data that is used by the Chef platform is stored in PostgreSQL.)

        .. end_tag